simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Volatile_Objects_Without_Address_Clauses

-Flag each volatile object that does not have an address clause.
+Flag each volatile object that does not have an address specification.
+Only variable declarations are checked.

-The following check is made: if the pragma ``Volatile`` is applied to a data object or to its type, then an address clause must be supplied for this object.
+An object is considered as being volatile if a pragma or aspect Volatile is applied to the object or to its type, if the object is atomic or if the GNAT compiler considers this object as volatile because of some code generation reasons.

-This rule does not check the components of data objects, array components that are volatile as a result of the pragma ``Volatile_Components``, or objects that are volatile because they are atomic as a result of pragmas ``Atomic`` or ``Atomic_Components``.

-Only variable declarations, and not constant declarations, are checked.

 This rule has no parameters.